EdoardoTosin/Zoom-Web-Client-Redirector/README.md

 The web client is preferable over the desktop app because of the restriction that web browsers places on web pages, protecting your computer against malicious attacks and unauthorized access of your machine.
 For more information about best practices for securing your Zoom meetings read this blog post: [10 tips for Zoom security and privacy](https://www.kaspersky.com/blog/zoom-security-ten-tips/34729).

+## Features

+### Dark/light mode

+According to system settings the extension's dashboard has the corresponding background.

+### Enable/disable extension toggle

+When opening the dashboard there is a toggle to enable or disable the extension to better control the behaviour whenever wanted.

 ## Installation
 | **Mozilla Firefox Add-on** | **Chrome Web Store** | **Microsoft Edge** |
 | :---: | :---: | :---: |